Nirjala Ekadashi Vrat

-On this day we should worship Lord Vishnu and keep fast for 24 hours abstaining from food and water the fast start on Ekadasi sunrise and ends on the next day (Dwadasi) sunrise.
-On the preceding day that is on the 10th lunar day after performing evening prayer, one meal is taken, and next day keep the strict fast and offer pooja to Lord Vishnu to ensure happiness, prosperity, and forgiveness of sins.
+On this day we should worship Lord Vishnu and keep fast for 24 hours abstaining from food and water the fast starts on Ekadasi sunrise and ends on the next day (Dwadasi) sunrise.
+On the preceding day that is on the 10th lunar day after performing evening prayer, one meal is taken, and the next day keeps the strict fast and offers pooja to Lord Vishnu to ensure happiness, prosperity, and forgiveness of sins.

 What to do on Nirjala Ekadashi fasting

-- It is auspicious for devotees to bath in holy rivers.
+- It is auspicious for devotees to bathe in holy rivers.

-- Get up early in the morning, after taking bath wear yellow clothes and worship Lord Vishnu.
+- Get up early in the morning, after taking bath to wear yellow clothes, and worship Lord Vishnu.

 - Devotees remain awake the whole night and sing praises of Vishnu or meditate on his image.

 - You can worship Vishnu Yantras, chant “Om Namo Bhagavate Vasudevaya” or chant Hare Krishna Maha-Mantra.